Tvheadend TV Tuner Server and PVR backend

 Tvheadend is a TV tuner server (also known as a PVR backend) and video streaming software for Linux supporting television signal tuning of DVB-S, DVB-S2, DVB-C, DVB-T, ATSC, DTMB, ISDB, IPTV, and Analog video (V4L) as TV tuner input sources.

-Tvheadend TV server / PVR backend can be used as a PVR backend for XBMC Media Center software, and while XBMC has already been ported to A10 based SoC, Tvheadend have not yet officially been ported but can still be used remotely over the network while testing XBMC.
+Tvheadend TV server / PVR backend can be used as a PVR backend for XBMC Media Center software, and while CedarX/XBMC has already been ported to A10 based SoC, Tvheadend have not yet officially been ported but can still be used remotely over the network while testing XBMC.

 Tvheadend (formerly HTS TVheadend) comes with a powerful and easy to use web interface both used for configuration and day-to-day operations, such as searching the EPG and scheduling recordings, and it even has integrated softcam support for those using card-sharing of their CAM on their local network at home.